-In warm weather, marrying outside is usually ideal.
+In warm weather, marrying outside is an amazing option.
 Central Park is the top choice among those planning destination weddings: the Cop Cot, Gapstow Bridge, Dene Summerhouse, Poet's Walk, Bethesda Terrace, Bow Bridge/Ramble, West Side Rustic Shelter, Ladies Pavilion, Shakespeare Garden, Turtle Pond, Belvedere Castle Plaza, Reservoir, and Glen Span Arch are among our couple's favorite areas.
 Of course, NYC has lots of other amazing parks and gardens too!
-A few include City Hall Park, the Brooklyn Bridge, Fort Tryon Park, Bryant Park/the New York Public Library, Riverside Park, Battery Park, the Elevated Acre, Irish Memorial, High Line, Brooklyn Bridge Park, Carl Schurz Park, Astoria Park, Flushing-Meadows Corona Park, Prospect Park, the 6BC Botanical Gardens, as well as the Brooklyn and Queens Botanical Gardens.
+A few include City Hall Park, the Brooklyn Bridge, Fort Tryon Park, Bryant Park/the New York Public Library, Riverside Park, Battery Park, Central Park Conservatory Gardens, the Elevated Acre, Irish Memorial, High Line, Brooklyn Bridge Park, Carl Schurz Park, Astoria Park, Flushing-Meadows Corona Park, Prospect Park, the 6BC Botanical Gardens, as well as the Brooklyn and Queens Botanical Gardens.

 Please feel free to e-mail Judie at ElopeNYC@gmail.com with the place, date, and time of your wedding to check availability.